Monitoring Blackbox Implementations of Multiparty Session Protocols: Introduction

 We mention runtime verification techniques based on \emph{binary} session types, a sub-class of multiparty session types.
-Bartolo Burlò \etal~\cite{conf/ecoop/BartoloBurloFS21,conf/forte/BartoloBurloFS20} monitor sequential processes that communicate synchronously, prove that ill-typed processes raise errors, and consider also probabilistic session types~\cite{journal/scico/BartoloBurloFSTT22,conf/coordination/BartoloBurloFSTT21}.
+Bartolo Burlò \etal~\cite{conf/ecoop/BartoloBurloFS21} monitor sequential processes that communicate synchronously, prove that ill-typed processes raise errors, and consider also probabilistic session types~\cite{journal/scico/BartoloBurloFSTT22,conf/coordination/BartoloBurloFSTT21}.
 Other works couple monitoring session types with \emph{blame assignment} upon protocol violations~\cite{conf/popl/JiaGP16,journal/jlamp/GommerstadtJP22,conf/tgc/Thiemann14,journal/jlamp/IgarashiTTVW19}.
 Jia \etal~\cite{conf/popl/JiaGP16} monitor asynchronous session-typed processes.
 Gommerstadt \etal~\cite{journal/jlamp/GommerstadtJP22,conf/esop/GommerstadtJP18} extend~\cite{conf/popl/JiaGP16} with rich refinement-based contracts.
 We do not consider blame assignment, but it can conceivably be added by enhancing error signals.

-\tinyskip \textit{Outline.} \Cref{s:networks} defines networks of monitored blackboxes and their behavior. \Cref{s:globalTypesAsMonitors} defines how to synthesize monitors from global types. \Cref{s:correctMonitoredBlackboxes} defines correct monitored blackboxes, and establishes soundness and transparency. \cref{s:conclusion} concludes the paper.
-The appendix (\cpageref{a:examples}) includes additional examples (including the running example from~\cite{journal/tcs/BocchiCDHY17}), a description of a practical toolkit based on this paper, and omitted proofs.
+\paragraph{Outline.} \Cref{s:networks} defines networks of monitored blackboxes and their behavior. \Cref{s:globalTypesAsMonitors} defines how to synthesize monitors from global types. \Cref{s:correctMonitoredBlackboxes} defines correct monitored blackboxes, and establishes soundness and transparency. \cref{s:conclusion} concludes the paper.
+We use colors to improve readability.